 You should bring your DSLR or Mirrorless camera, along with a lens, a fully charged battery, memory cards and a healthy dose of enthusiasm!
 Asking questions is encouraged, I LOVE what I do and I am thrilled to be able to assist you.

 Learn to SEE, Visual Design, Effective compositions, Be Expressive, Define With Light

 Intermediate Photo Enthusiast Workshops

-If you have completed both Pt.1 and 2 of the Entry level Workshops, the Intermediate workshop is the next phase.
-Since you may already be well past basic skills, completing my entry level workshops are not a requirement.
+If you have completed the Entry level Workshop, the Intermediate workshop is the next phase.
+Since you may already be well past basic skills, completing my entry level workshop is not a requirement.
 If you're comfortable making manual adjustments to the camera's controls, you can swap out lenses with ease, are using polarizer filters & neutral density filters, and you use a tripod this is the workshop for you.

 Geared Towards Nature and Landscape Photography

 This is a hands-on workshop and a wonderful follow-up to my beginner's workshops.
 This workshop will likely require a field trip to one of my favorite scenic nature destinations in Connecticut's Litchfield County.
 I'll be teaching you how to get an amazing depth of field (focus front to back) in your images, selective focus with purposely out of focus backgrounds and how to artistically compose an image that captures your viewer's attention.
 I'll also show you how to correctly capture that silky ethereal flow of water in a stream or waterfall and how to determine the most favorable natural lighting for your subject.
 My experiences with Intermediate skill workshop attendees is they are thrilled to be able to see the results of their newly learned techniques and are very eager to schedule additional classes to build upon their new skills.
 You'll see improvements and acquire additional skills each time out.